webpack/webpack-dev-middleware/README.md

 	webpack: {
 		watch: true,
 		// This is not required, but recommendated to get the best out of the middleware.
+		// If you pass false, the middleware switch to lazy mode, which means rebundling
+		// every request.
+A cache is automatically attached in lazy mode.

 		publicPrefix: "http://localhost:8080/assets/",
 		// The prefix for request that should be handled.